 Once your mahamri dough is all kneaded and risen; the hardest part is over.
 Clear you kitchen counter, dust your rolling pin and set to work.
 You can also use your Chapati board but it’s less cumbersome on the counter.

-First divide the dough into little balls.
+Divide the dough into little balls.
 Now flatten out your balls using a well dusted rolling pin (same way you’d do with chapatti).
 Ensure that your disc isn’t too thick.
 Cut the rolled out mahamri circle into quarters.
 You can also try out different shapes; all in the spirit of adventure.
 Totally up to you!

 Once you’re done with the rolling and cutting.
 It’s time to FRY!